 SIMPSON DESERT EXPEDITION – EAST

 The Simpson Desert Expedition (East) is a 14 day tag along crossing one of the largest and most outstanding parallel sand dune deserts in the world.
 This 4WD desert tag along tour is a challenging and unique way to traverse the Simpson (Muna thiri).
 It is a 800km crossing; exploring the best of the desert environments including 7 of the 11 major geological dune systems.
 As well as crossing from east to west it segues through the south and north.
-So join Waypoint Expeditions for exciting 4WD off-road challenges and desert camping beneath a Milky Way in full bloom.
+So join Waypoint Expeditions for exciting 4WD off-road challenges and desert camping beneath the Milky Way in full bloom.
 Explore, discover and find new friendships born from a camaraderie inherent in Outback Australia.

 - Track Class Difficult